Evaluating the Limits of QAOA Parameter Transfer at High-Rounds on Sparse Ising Models With Geometrically Local Cubic Terms: Results

 \subsection{Validating Small-Scale Parameter Transfer with Classical Statevector Simulations}

-Figure~\ref{fig:parameter_transfer_16_qubits_instance_0} shows, as a function of $p$, what the mean energy is when using a fixed set of QAOA angles learned from one of the (random-coefficient) $16$-qubit instances on all of the other $16$ and $27$-qubit problem instances (which, this set of fixed angles was specifically not trained on).
+Fig.~\ref{fig:parameter_transfer_16_qubits_instance_0} shows, as a function of $p$, what the mean energy is when using a fixed set of QAOA angles learned from one of the (random-coefficient) $16$-qubit instances on all of the other $16$ and $27$-qubit problem instances (which, this set of fixed angles was specifically not trained on).
 These energy curves remarkably show that despite several blips of non-improving energy as a function of $p$, there is a very consistent energy improvement up to very large $p$.
-Fundamentally, this shows that the limits of parameter transfer, at least for this size of problem instance (in terms of what size of $p$ can still be used effectively) is up to the saturation of an approximation ratio of $1$ on the training instance -- if you are willing to accept temporary non-ideal blips of non consistent improvement as a function of $p$.
+Fundamentally, this shows that the limits of parameter transfer, at least for this size of problem instance (in terms of what size of $p$ can still be used effectively) is the saturation of an approximation ratio of $1$ on the training instance -- if you are willing to accept temporary non-ideal blips of non consistent improvement as a function of $p$.
+We argue that parameter transfer works if the performance (computed expectation value) is monotonically improving as a function of $p$; this is the same requirement we impose on the initial QAOA training.
+However, if this condition is not met, parameter transferred angles could still work well if the performance on average tends to improve at larger $p$ relative to smaller $p$ despite transitory decreases in performance.

-Figure~\ref{fig:parameter_transfer_16_qubits_instance_negative} shows parameter transfer performance for another set of fixed trained QAOA angles, specifically trained on the $16$-qubit Ising model with only negative coefficients.
-Figure~\ref{fig:parameter_transfer_16_qubits_instance_positive} shows the same thing but for the $16$-qubit Ising model with all positive coefficients.

-Figures~\ref{fig:parameter_transfer_16_qubits_instance_0} and~\ref{fig:parameter_transfer_16_qubits_instance_negative} and~\ref{fig:parameter_transfer_16_qubits_instance_positive} all show that the different trained QAOA angles do transfer onto other problem instances.
-In particular at sufficiently large $p$, these parameters do eventually show continuing improvement in energy as a function of $p$.
-This general finding that despite very different random coefficient $\{+1, -1\}$ distributions, the QAOA angles still can be effectively transferred.

 Having trained an ensemble of $24$ sets of QAOA ``schedules'', one approach could be to compute average quantities for these learned angles, which could represent a good schedule for an average problem.
 However, here we utilize all $24$ sets of angles to sample the underlying heavy-hex Ising models in order to obtain a spectrum of QAOA performance -- where some outlier angles perform worse, but potentially others perform better.
-This is seen very clearly in Figures~\ref{fig:parameter_transfer_16_qubits_instance_0}, \ref{fig:parameter_transfer_16_qubits_instance_negative}, and~\ref{fig:parameter_transfer_16_qubits_instance_positive} where the performance differs significantly across the different fixed angles.
+This is seen very clearly in Figs.~\ref{fig:parameter_transfer_16_qubits_instance_0} where the performance of the fixed angles differs significantly across the different instances.